caublecm/Data_Quest-Projects/README.md

 # Data_Quest-Projects

+Welcome to my Data Science Project Portfolio!

+I began my journey into this field of data science in the midst of the Corona Virus pandemic by registering for an online, self-paced, project based, modular, 'boot-camp' (for lack of a better term) offered by Dataquest.
+I had some prior programming knowledge and experience from a Python course I took at the University of Washington, some work experience with Visual Basic, and two semesters of Fortran; which I completed as a requirement for my engineering degree.

+Every Dataquest module consists of a series of tutorials.
+At the end, there is a project with datasets and guidelines.
+It's completely up to the student on how they approach each one.
+I've uploaded 13 projects as examples of my approach.
+Below is a content guide to each project.
+I've organized them in order of my learning journey; starting with Basic and Intermediate Python, Data Cleaning and Wrangling, all the way through to Deep Learning.

+Completing the Dataquest modules and these projects are just the first step in my long journey to becoming a data scientist.
+They've helped me to build confidence as I continue to take on new and exciting challenges in this daunting yet exhilarating field.
+Please feel free to let me know what you think.
+I welcome any suggestions, or feedback on how I can improve as building blocks to learning and growing.

+Enjoy!

 ## Basic and Intermediate Python, Data Cleaning and Wrangling

+#### Project 1
 #### *Profitable App Profiles for the App Store and Google Play Markets*
 Using practical data analysis, to make business recommendations.
 - Lists and for loops